Sample-path large deviations for a class of heavy-tailed Markov additive processes: Main results

 When $B_1$ can take both signs, the situation is much more delicate and we sketch how one can deal with this issue.
 One way is to derive sufficient conditions for the support of $Z$ under $\P^\alpha$ to be the entire real line, from which strict positivity of both $C_+$ and $C_-$ can be inferred.
 Such a sufficient condition can be derived from a careful inspection of the proof of Theorem 2.5.5 (1) of \cite{buraczewskidamekmikosch2016} (which is a result due to \cite{guivarch}).
-For example, if the support of $(A,B)$ includes points $(a,b), (a_1, b_1), (a_2, b_2)$ such that $a<1, a_1,a_2>1$ and $b_1/(1-a_1)<b/(1-a)<b_2/(1-a_2)$ the support of $Z$ is the whole real line. \cmt{Chang-Han, I hope you are ok with this level of discussion (muted)}
+For example, if the support of $(A_1,B_1)$ includes points $(a,b), (a_1, b_1), (a_2, b_2)$ such that $a<1, a_1,a_2>1$ and $b_1/(1-a_1)<b/(1-a)<b_2/(1-a_2)$ the support of $Z$ is the whole real line.